PABannier/sparseglm/README.md

 The algorithm is explained in depth in [CITE PAPER] and theoretical guarantees of convergence are given.
 It also extensively demonstrates the superiority of this solver over existing ones.
-A similar package written in pure Python can be found here: [CITE FLASHCD].
+A similar package written in pure Python can be found here: [FlashCD](https://github.com/mathurinm/flashcd).

 `rust-sparseglm` leverages [Anderson acceleration](https://github.com/mathurinm/andersoncd) and [working sets](https://github.com/mathurinm/celer) to propose a **fast** and **memory-efficient** solver on a large variety of algorithms.
 It can solve problems with millions of samples and features in seconds.
 It supports **dense** and **sparse** matrices (CSC arrays).